 A CariScreen test is a simple, painless test that allows you and your dentist to quickly gather simple, concrete information about the state of your biofilm.
 It quantifies the level of cariogenic bacteria in your biofilm, allowing you and your dentist to measure how successful your treatment plan is against your biofilm.

 Unlike a culture, which tries to grow one or to strains of specific bacteria for diagnosis, the CariScreen test measures overall bacteria levels of acid causing, cavity-causing bacteria.
 Treating one or two strains of bacteria is often ineffective when fighting a difficult biofilm.
 They tend to be made up of multiple strains of bacteria, so overall bacterial load can be more helpful when measuring the success of treatment.
 Also, the CariScreen provides rapid information, whereas a culture takes days.
 When in the dentist chair, most patients value speedy information.

 Tip #4: Use CariFree Treatment Products

 Your treatment plan for a difficult biofilm needs to include proper home care products.
-CariFree professional products work to control factors that contribute poor oral health.
-They raise oral pH, fighting the acidic, low pH environment that allow cavity causing bacteria to flourish.
+CariFree professional products work to control factors that contribute to poor oral health.
+They raise oral pH, fighting the acidic, low pH environment that allows cavity-causing bacteria to flourish.
 They contain antimicrobial ingredients to kill bacteria growing on the teeth.

-Your dentist can help you select the correct CariFree treatment kit for your particular situation, taking into account all risk factors and the results of your CariScreen test.
+Your dentist can help you select the correct CariFree kit or product for your particular situation, taking into account all risk factors and the results of your CariScreen test.
 With proper care, a difficult biofilm can be treated and good oral health restored.